okta/odyssey/FORMS.md

 ### States

 Many of these states are assigned or applicable to the `<input>` element.
 However, those Input states may be better reflected at the Field level.

 For example: dimming Field.Label for `disabled` elements; showing Field.Error only when an Input is `invalid`.

-- `active`: When the Input is activated by the user.
-- `autofill`: When an Input has been auto-filled by the browser.
+Both of these cases reflect Input states that require affordances on Field.

+#### Defaults

+These states represent "default" UI states.
+While these states may technically apply, it's unlikely that they will be set manually and will not require additional affordances.

 - `blank`: When an Input is empty.
-- `checked`: When Inputs like Radio and Checkbox are checked.
 - `dir`: The reading direction currently applied.
-- `disabled`: When an Input is disabled.
 - `enabled`: When an Input is enabled (rather than disabled).
 This is the default state.
-- `focus-within` When a child has `focus`.
-- `focus`: When the Input has focus.
-- `hover`: When the Input is hovered by a pointing device.
 - `in-range` When an Input is within the range constrictions. e.g. a slider.
-- `indeterminate`: When Inputs are in an indeterminate state. e.g. A "parent" checkbox for a group of mixed checked/unchecked Inputs.
-- `invalid`: When an Input has invalid contents/values.
-- `optional`: When an Input is optional.
-- `out-of-range`: When an Input is outside of range constrictions.
 - `placeholder-shown`: When placeholder text is visible.
-- `read-only`: When an Input cannot be changed by the user.
 - `read-write`: When an Input is user-editable (rather than read-only).
 This is the default state.
 - `required`: When an Input is required.
+- `valid`: When an Input has valid contents/values.

+#### Unstyled states

+These states represent non-defaults that do not currently require unique affordances.

+- `active`: When the Input is activated by the user.
+Not often applicable.
+- `autofill`: When an Input has been auto-filled by the browser.
+  - Browsers and plugins provide bespoke styling to indicate when a field has been auto-filled.
+To preserve consistency of user-experience, it's best to leave these unstyled.
+- `target`: When the component is the target of a URL. e.g. `site.com/form#firstname`
 - `target-within`: When a child is a `target`.

+#### Styled states

+These states require affordances to indicate their status to the user.
+In some cases, styles will be shared across states.
+For ex: `invalid` and `out-of-range`.

+- `checked`: When Inputs like Radio and Checkbox are checked.
+- `indeterminate`: When Inputs are in an indeterminate state. e.g. A "parent" checkbox for a group of mixed checked/unchecked Inputs.

+- `disabled`: When an Input is disabled.

+- `read-only`: When an Input cannot be changed by the user.

+- `focus`: When the Input has focus.
+- `focus-within` When a child has `focus`.
+  - Should be the same as `:focus` unless input-specific

-- `target`: When the component is the target of a URL. e.g. `site.com/form#firstname`
+- `hover`: When the Input is hovered by a pointing device.

+- `invalid`: When an Input has invalid contents/values.
 - `user-invalid`: When an Input is invalid, but only after a user has interacted with it.
+  - Identical to invalid
+- `out-of-range`: When an Input is outside of range constrictions.
+  - Unnec until shipping range inputs, would mimic invalid

-- `valid`: When an Input has valid contents/values.
+- `optional`: When an Input is optional.
+  - "Optional" label becomes present/visible

 ### Content